Thebinarymonster/thebinarymonster.github.io/index.md

 ## This is a poetry blog.
 What that means is that every Monday there will be at least one new poem on this blog, so check back weekly.
 All the poems are/will be written by me.

+## 9-30-19
+## This haiku defines haikus:

+This is a haiku
+Yes, especially for you
+The rythem: five-seven-five

 ## 9-23-19
 ## This is a haiku: